CALL US! (888) 848-0144

 6. Enter the VIN.

-7. Each type of software is slightly different, but usually, you’ll be prompted to choose the operating system, engine, fuel system, speedometer or transmission and initiate the transfer.
+7. Each type of software is slightly different, but usually, you’ll be prompted to choose the operating system, engine, fuel system, speedometer, or transmission and initiate the transfer.

 8. As the software loads, you will see a progress bar.
 The reprogramming procedure usually takes 30-40 minutes.

-9. When the software has finished loading, it will note that programming is complete.
+9. When the software has finished loading, it will note that the programming is complete.
 The data is then transferred to the PCM’s memory chip.

 10. Turn off the ignition, then disconnect the tool.